UK house prices 'continuing to rise'

 Samuel Tombs, the chief UK economist at Pantheon Macroeconomics, said the Halifax measure was out of line with other indicators.

+Using a quarterly comparison, prices rose by 2.3%, according to the Halifax.

-He said Nationwide had reported price growth of just 0.8% in October, while Rightmove's online asking price index rose by just 0.2%.
+On the same basis he said Nationwide had reported growth of just 0.8% in October, while Rightmove's online asking price index rose by just 0.2%.

 "The Halifax data are particularly volatile, so we're inclined to place more weight on the Nationwide and Rightmove measures," he said.

-Public confidence in rising house prices has fallen to its lowest level since December 2012, according to the Halifax Housing Market Confidence Tracker.
+Public confidence in rising house prices has also fallen to its lowest level since December 2012, according to the Halifax Housing Market Confidence Tracker.

 Some 50% of those questioned in the survey believe house prices will rise over the next 12 months, the lowest level since 2013.